What You Will Learn

 - Cisco CSR 1000V

 It is critical that your CPU and operating system support 64-bit so that our 64-bit guest virtual machines can run on your laptop.
 VMware provides a free tool for Windows and Linux that will detect whether or not your host supports 64-bit guest virtual machines.
 For further troubleshooting, this article also provides good instructions for Windows users to determine more about the CPU and OS capabilities.
 For Macs, please use this support page from Apple to determine 64-bit capability.
+Note: Apple systems using the M1 processor cannot perform the necessary virtualization at this time and cannot be used for this course.

 Prior to the start of class, you must install the necessary software as described below.
 The following are minimal hardware requirements for your laptop: